legesher/legesher-docs/README.md

 # Introduction

 Welcome to the documentation of Legesher.
-This documentation guide is to serve beginners who are learning how to code :laptop:, developers who are using Legesher to program their projects :woman_technologist:, and any individual (whether tech savvy or not) who wants to share their creativity 🎨 and innovation 💡 with this project to propel it forward 🎁.
+This documentation guide is to serve beginners who are learning how to code 💻, developers who are using Legesher to program their projects :woman_technologist:, and any individual (whether tech savvy or not) who wants to share their creativity 🎨 and innovation 💡 with this project to propel it forward 🎁.

 **`legesher-docs`** :loudspeaker: is the home of the documentation for the entire Legesher project.
 Currently we update documentation here and it is then transferred to our public facing site from readme.io: [Legesher.readme.io](https://legesher.readme.io/).